hashinil/hashinil/README.md

 ### :woman_technologist: About Me :

 - 🔭 Software Engineer who is passionate about data engineering
-- 🌱 I’m currently learning 'Azure'
+- 🌱 I’m currently learning 'Designing and Implementing a Data Science Solution on Azure'
+- ✨ I have completed 'IBM Data Science Professional Certificate'
 - :house: Born in Sri Lanka and Live in Luxembourg

 ---